tapanagkumar/CucumberFrameworkXero/README.md

 - You can start out by looking at `\src\test\resources\FeatureFiles`.

-From Command line goto project directory.
+- From Command line goto project directory.
+- Run the below command to run the tests in firefox

+`$ mvn test -Dbrowser=firefox`

-- Use `mvn test` command to run features.
+- Run the below command to run the tests in Chrome

+`$ mvn test -Dbrowser=chrome`

 ### Results